abinit/abinit/doc/tutorial/paral_dfpt.md

 the tutorial, a 16-computing-core machine is recommended, in order to perform the scalability measurements.

-This lesson should take less than two hours to be done if a powerful parallel computer is available.
+This tutorial should take less than two hours to be done if a powerful parallel computer is available.

 You are supposed to know already some basics of parallelism in ABINIT,